 On-Hook Towing insurance will cover repair or replacement to damaged vehicles you don’t own if it is damaged by a collision, fire, theft, explosion or vandalism while you are towing or hauling them.
 Simply stated, on-hook coverage for tow trucks offers coverage for damages to vehicles being towed.

-Tow Truck Insurance Program
+Commercial Towing Insurance Program

 Liability insurance for tow trucks is a very common coverage found in a policy.
 Liability will provide coverage for bodily injury and property damage to any third-party.
 Another common coverage option is comprehensive coverage and collision.
 Think of comprehensive and collision as full coverage tow truck insurance.